dotnet/docs-aspire/docs/database/sql-server-component-deployment.md

 ms.topic: how-to
 ---

-# Tutorial: Deploy a .NET Aspire with SQL Server Database app to Azure
+# Tutorial: Deploy a .NET Aspire app with a SQL Server Database to Azure

 In this tutorial, you learn to configure an ASP.NET Core app with a SQL Server Database for deployment to Azure. .NET Aspire provides multiple SQL Server component configurations that provision different database services in Azure.
 You'll learn how to: